pantos837/Particles_in_a_box_simulation/README.md

 # Particles_in_a_box_simulation
- Simulates the movemet of free particles in a box
+ This script simulates the movement of particles  in a box split in half assuming all particles was initially in the left side and comperes it to the theoriticall equation that describes the pehenomena.